-The first Mardi Gras parade wound its way through New Orleans in 1856, over 150 years ago.
+The first Mardi Gras parade New Orleans was held in 1856, over 150 years ago.
 Today there are, by my count, sixty-eight official Mardi Gras parades in New Orleans and the vicinity.
 No doubt there are many more informal groups.
 Each is a private organization, typically still called krewes, wholly funded by its members.

-In this sense, Mardi Gras is truly a product of local New Orleanians who choose to play a role in creating its magic every year.
+In this sense, Mardi Gras in New Orleans is truly a product of locals who choose to play a role in creating its magic every year.
 That is, unlike other spectacles — like the city of Las Vegas or the Macy’s Thanksgiving Day Parade — Mardi Gras in New Orleans is a non-corporate holiday facilitated, but not put on by, the city or state government.
 Even in light of it’s oppressive past and present, it is truly one of the most purely generous, creative, and authentic things I have ever had the pleasure to observe.

 Understanding why there are so many parades is part of the story.